yan-fung/backend-hashtag-generator/README.md

 </p>

 ## Introduction
-This is the backend for #️Hashtify app [(Please click the front-end repo here.)](https://github.com/George-xixi/hashtify) This group project was created by [Geroge](https://github.com/George-xixi) and [Yan](https://github.com/yan-fung) as part of the Command Shift bootcamp course.
+This is the backend for #️Hashtify app [(frontend repo here)](https://github.com/George-xixi/hashtify) This group project was created by [Geroge](https://github.com/George-xixi) and [Yan](https://github.com/yan-fung) as part of the Command Shift bootcamp course.

 ## Quick Start and Commands